SDF-Net: Structure-Aware Disentangled Feature Learning for Opticall-SAR Ship Re-identification: Experiments

 \subsection{Dataset}

 Evaluations are conducted on the HOSS-ReID benchmark, which serves as the primary publicly available resource specifically curated for the cross-modal association of maritime targets.
-This dataset provides the requisite complexity to validate the robustness of SDF-Net under extreme radiometric disparities between active and passive sensing manifolds.
+Following the standard person/vehicle ReID protocol such as Market-1501, HOSS-ReID provides tight instance-level bounding-box crops of individual ships extracted from satellite scenes, rather than full-scene imagery.
+Each crop contains only the ship itself against a near-uniform maritime background; complex environmental factors such as sea clutter, wave patterns, and wake features are largely excluded at the crop level.
+This dataset design reflects the practical deployment paradigm of a two-stage pipeline: a ship detector first localizes and extracts individual vessel instances from full-scene optical/SAR imagery, and the ReID model then matches identities across the resulting crops.
+The dataset provides the requisite complexity to validate the robustness of SDF-Net under extreme radiometric disparities between active and passive sensing manifolds.
 While contemporary maritime datasets such as CMShipReID focus on the alignment of passive sensors including visible, near-infrared, and thermal infrared modalities, HOSS-ReID facilitates research in the more challenging optical--SAR domain where targets are subjected to coherent speckle noise and radar-specific geometric distortions.

+The optical imagery was acquired by the Jilin-1 optical constellation at a ground sampling distance of 0.75~m, producing 8-bit RGB images.
+The SAR imagery was acquired by the TY-MINISAR SAR constellation at 1.0~m, producing single-channel 32-bit floating-point images.
+Both constellations performed coordinated multi-angle imaging of high-density maritime regions including the Panama Canal and Suez Canal, within short time windows, capturing the same ship from multiple viewing geometries across minutes to days.
+All images were preprocessed with geometric and radiometric correction; no orthorectification based on a digital elevation model was applied, preserving the native sensor geometry.

+The 13 raw image sequences, totaling 43 large-format frames, were manually annotated: ship instances were delineated with bounding boxes and extracted as individual crops.
+Cross-modal identity association, matching the same physical ship across its optical and SAR appearances, was performed by human annotators using spatial proximity, temporal continuity, and visual inspection of ship characteristics---size, shape, and superstructure layout---to establish ground-truth identity labels.
+This annotation protocol yields 449 distinct ship trajectories, from which the training and testing splits are derived following the open-set ReID protocol described above.